SDWebImage/SDWebImageHEIFCoder/README.md

 This is a [SDWebImage](https://github.com/rs/SDWebImage) coder plugin to add [High Efficiency Image File Format (HEIF)](http://nokiatech.github.io/heif/index.html) support.
 Which is built based on the open-sourced [libheif](https://github.com/strukturag/libheif) codec.

-This HEIF coder plugin currently support HEIF single/still image decoding.
-And it support iOS 8+ device without the dependency of Apple's Image/IO framework.
+This HEIF coder plugin currently support HEIF single/still image **decoding** as well as HEIC image **encoding**.

+It support iOS 8+/macOS 10.10+ device without the dependency of Apple's Image/IO framework.

 However, for better performance and hardware accelerate for iOS 11+ device, it's really recommended to use Image/IO instead.

 ## Requirements